 1. How do I choose between two quality childcare worker candidates?

-When deciding between two childcare worker candidates, a quality interview should move the needle.
-You should ask all candidates the same questions to maintain a fair and insightful interview process.
+When deciding between two quality candidates, a thorough interview can move the needle.
+Ask all candidates the same questions to maintain a fair and insightful interview process.
 Listen to each candidate and gauge their experience and approach, then settle on the candidate with the best solutions.

-5. What qualities make a good childcare worker?
+2. What qualities should I look for in a childcare worker?

 Conclusion